sbogucki12/metablog/readme.md

 + Day One (12/26/2017): Wrote server, setup layout, deployed to Heroku and first commit to gitHub.
 + Day Two (1/6/2018): Updated server code, added a new entry, published to Heroku.
++ Day Three (1/7/2018): Added a new post and links to the archives in the left-most column.

 ## Screenshots